 Death was the unspoken eighth member and constant companion of their family.
 It had been since the first time Elana dressed in funeral black at six years old—and there hadn’t been a reprieve from a mourning period since.

 Of the six siblings she’d grown up with, not one remained.
-Each, with the exception of the eldest, had lost their lives within two years of entering the Royal Magic Academy.
-As a result, there was one unspoken rule that every member of the estate followed: The dead were not to be spoken of—and neither was Antoine.
+Each, with the exception of the eldest, had lost their lives at the Academy.

-And no one was allowed to speak his name.
 Not her mother, not the staff, not even her father, whose implacable silence on the matter was an ever-fixed thing.
-Antoine had been not only exiled, but systematically erased from the duchy’s history.

-He was a living ghost, a legend whose face had been removed from every family portrait and whose name had been stricken out in every book.
+Antoine had become a living ghost, a legend whose face had been removed from every family portrait and whose name had been stricken from every book.

-With him and the rest of her siblings gone, all that lingered in the hallways was cold, oppressive silence—which was convenient for eavesdropping.
+With Antoine and the rest of her siblings gone, all that lingered in the hallways was cold, oppressive silence—terribly uncomfortable, but convenient for eavesdropping.

 Elana closed her eyes, leaning as close as she could to the door without making contact.
 Her father’s wards would react if she did.
 The magic would make him immediately aware of her presence, and her opportunity would vanish.

-She had to make due at a distance, even though all she could make out were the edges of their conversation, fragments that didn’t make any sense.
+She had to make do at a distance, even though all she could make out were the edges of their conversation, fragments that didn’t make any sense.

 Just her name, again, and then—